With self-publishing a non-fiction book, there are two roads to choose from, depending on your aims. So let’s look at some self-publishing methods.

 … You can still opt to sell print-on-demand through online bookstores, for a small number of sales.

-… You can sell books or DVDs through your own web store or retail/market stall.
+… You can sell books through your own web store or retail/market stall.

 … You can sell books or DVDs at your talks, workshops and seminars.